ZaneH/wavr/README.md

-# Wavegrid
+# Wavr
-A free marketplace for creators.
+A free marketplace for creators

 This project wasn't intended to be open-sourced, but during beta, I found a competitor that was lightyears ahead of Wavr (https://matter.online/).